decretist/Dissertation/Chapter1/chapter1.md

     dealt specifically with curriculum and textbooks."
     [@gabriel_paris_1982, 408].

-[^7]: **You might also look at when the textbooks in medicine were rediscovered or written.
-A history of medieval medicine might give you an argument about the priority of medicine or law.
-(Stan Chodorow)**

-[^8]: This distinction between old and new law comes from the preface of [Bernardus Papiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a061) (†1213) to his Breviary of *Extravagantia* or First Compilation, c.1191. [@somerville_prefaces_1998, 219, 230-231]
+[^7]: This distinction between old and new law comes from the preface of [Bernardus Papiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a061) (†1213) to his Breviary of *Extravagantia* or First Compilation, c.1191. [@somerville_prefaces_1998, 219, 230-231]

-[^10]: "Four steps would seem to have been pre-eminently necessary to give to mere customary meetings of masters for the initiation of new members or similar purposes the character of a definite and legally recognized corporation: (1) the reduction of their unwritten
+[^9]: "Four steps would seem to have been pre-eminently necessary to give to mere customary meetings of masters for the initiation of new members or similar purposes the character of a definite and legally recognized corporation: (1) the reduction of their unwritten